 Not at all.
 Irrespective of whether you have had a breast augmentation or not, one third of women can successfully breast feed, one third need to supplement with formula and on third are unable to breast feed.

 Breast implants can last for decades without causing a hitch.
-With current implant technology it is more likely that your body will change around the implant through aging, pregnancy and breast feeding, than it is for the implant to become problematic.
+With current implant technology it is more likely that your body will change around the implant through ageing, pregnancy and breast feeding, than it is for the implant to become problematic.